EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

 ```
 ## Use
-The use command will associate all future lacadmin calls with the selected API which can be selected by name or url_name.
+The use command will associate all future calls with the selected API which can be selected by name or url_name.

     $lacadmin api use [--api_name '<name>' | --url_name <url_name>]